Date: 8 April 2015.

 You do not know the definition of

 LOUD until those critters take up their cackling.
-It's enough to
+It is enough to

 wake me up some mornings.
-Believe you me, I'm much nicer when I
+Believe you me, I am much more pleasant when I

 gradually come to life.